Trade Policy and Structural Change: Counterfactuals

-\ \ Panel (D) of Figure \ref{fig: newtradepolicy_4_nh} represents the impacts on sectoral value-added shares, $va_{US,t}^j$ in \eqref{eq: va_nt^j}.
-A 20-percentage-point additional tariff on U.S. manufacturing imports will lead to approximately a one-percentage-point increase in the manufacturing value-added share, which primarily comes at the expense of a lower share in the service sector.
-This is in line with our intuition that manufacturing tariffs will have qualitatively similar effects on both sectoral consumption expenditure shares and value-added shares (Proposition~\ref{prop: proposition 3} and the following discussion).
+\textbf{Sectoral Value-added Share:} \ \ Panel (D) of Figure~\ref{fig: newtradepolicy_4_nh} represents the impacts on sectoral value-added shares, $va_{US,t}^j$ in \eqref{eq: va_nt^j}.
+A 20-percentage-point additional tariff on U.S. manufacturing imports leads to approximately a one-percentage-point increase in the manufacturing value-added share, which primarily comes at the expense of a lower share in the service sector.
+This is in line with our intuition that manufacturing tariffs have qualitatively similar effects on both sectoral expenditure shares and value-added shares (Proposition~\ref{prop: proposition 3}).

 In terms of magnitude, the sectoral value-added shares respond more to the tariff shock than the sectoral expenditure shares.
-The manufacturing expenditure share under the counterfactual is approximately 0.2 percentage point higher than the baseline, whereas its value-added share is 0.9--1.3 percentage points higher.
-This discrepancy is due to our quantitative model featuring international trade as well as input-output linkages through intermediate inputs.\footnote{In other words, if we abstract from these two features, the sectoral expenditure shares and value-added shares would be exactly the same as in \citet{CLM}.}
+The manufacturing expenditure share under the counterfactual is approximately 0.15 percentage points higher than the baseline, whereas its value-added share is 0.9--1.4 percentage points higher.
+This discrepancy is due to our quantitative model featuring international trade as well as input-output linkages through intermediate inputs.\footnote{In other words, if we abstract from these two features, the sectoral expenditure shares coincide with the value-added shares as in \citet{CLM}.}